utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-overview.md

 * **Better documentation** -  A Postman Live Collection can be used to generate documentation for the API.
 This documentation can be updated in real-time, making it easier for developers to understand and use the API.
 * **Improved quality** - By using a Postman Live Collection, developers and testers can catch issues and bugs earlier in the development process.
 This can lead to higher quality APIs and a better overall user experience.

 Postman Live Collections can be enabled by developers by self-instrumenting their code using the Postman SDK.
-Once enabled, Live collections:
+Once enabled, Live Collections:

 * Empower developers to automatically create and maintain collections
 * Bring insights from usage patterns for developers to build quality, efficient and secure APIs